UDISE Plus Data That Affects Your School Grant 2026-27 β What to Enter Right or Lose Money

 - Check drinking water availability status as of September 30

-The Composite School Grant is calculated from enrollment count, school management type, and infrastructure status.
-Schools that enter enrollment from memory instead of counting from SDMS, that select the wrong management category, or that underreport infrastructure deficiencies receive lower grants or no supplementary grants they would have qualified for.
-The grant is calculated from certified data — data that BRC and district have approved.
-Incorrect data that gets certified produces an incorrect grant.
-There is no separate grant appeal process for data errors — the correction must happen before certification.
+The government calculates the Composite School Grant from the enrollment count, school management type, and infrastructure status.
+Schools that enter enrollment from memory instead of counting from SDMS, that select the wrong management category, or that underreport infrastructure deficiencies receive lower grants or miss supplementary grants they would have qualified for.
+The government calculates the grant from certified data β data that BRC and district have approved.
+Entering incorrect data that gets certified produces an incorrect grant.
+You cannot appeal the grant based on data errors β the correction must happen before certification.